Varnsdorf: Culture

 Varnsdorf is home to the Town Theatre Varnsdorf.
 The theatre building includes a gallery.

 Sport

 The town's football club FK Varnsdorf plays in the Czech National Football League.

 Sights

-Church of Saints Peter and Paul is the oldest church in the town.
+The Church of Saints Peter and Paul is the oldest church in the town.
 It was built in 1774–1776 on the site of the original church from the 13th century.
 Its late baroque decoration was finished in 1777.

 In 1872, the Church of Saint Francis of Assisi in the Romanesque Revival style was built in Studánka.
 The Old Catholic Church was built in 1875.
 The neo-Gothic Evangelical church (so-called "Red Church") was built in 1905.
 The Church of Saint Charles Borromeo was finished in 1912.

 Other sights include various Art Nouveau and Neo-Renaissance buildings in the town and Varnsdorf Museum.